Ulpiano Checa: Move to Paris

 Checa fixed his gaze upon Paris, which was by then the cultural center of Europe.
 In 1889, he settled there and participated in the World's Fair, held in Paris that year, with his painting In the Church, which was awarded third prize.
 He met Matilde Chayé (1864–1945), herself a painter, from a prominent Gascon family of Argentine origin, and in 1890 they married.
-Checa now split his time between Paris and Bagnères-de-Bigorre, the small town in the Hautes-Pyrenees where his wife's family lived.
+Checa now split his time between Paris and Bagnères-de-Bigorre, the small town in the Hautes-Pyrénées where his wife's family lived.
 He never forgot his origins, and returned to Spain on several occasions to spend time resting and visiting friends and relatives in Colmenar de Oreja.
 His restless spirit and their economic position allowed him to travel around the world and this made him an artist of international fame.

 In 1890, he had his first critical triumph in the Salón de Paris, the annual exhibition of the Academy of Arts in Paris; presenting his painting of a chariot race and winning third prize.
 His name became well-known in art circles and he was considered to be one of the most promising Spanish painters who worked in the French capital.
 A year later, the Spanish government awarded him the Order of Charles III.

 Checa participated in numerous shows, both in and outside of Paris, and won prizes in many of them.
 He also entered shows throughout Europe, and in Argentina, Brazil, Algeria and Tunisia.
 In 1894 the French government awarded him the Legion of Honor.
 The following year, he had his first solo exhibition at the galleries of Georges Petit, in which he introduced nearly sixty new works.
 That same year he was a jury member of the committee charged with organizing a celebration of the centenary of lithography.

 In 1897, he ventured into other art forms.
 At this time he received a commission from the Union of Thermal Baths, located in Bagnerès-de-Bigorre, to produce advertising posters.
 He also created his first book illustrations for Espagne.
 Le Généralife.
 Sérénades et Songes by Zacharie Astruc.
 During the summer months, he painted two murals in the chancel of the parish of Santa Maria Maggiore; on the left wall was the Annunciation and, on the right, a Presentation of the Virgin.
 Years later he made a third mural, of Saint Christopher.